gilevskaya/tailwind-demo/README.md

 ### Concerns

-* By default generates large css file (with all the atomic classes), so we need to make sure to keep only things we use.
+* By default generates large css file (with all the atomic classes), so we need to make sure to keep only things we use

-* Compile tailwind styles from several css files is not straight forward – whenever we'd want to use variables or `@apply` syntax in css it would compile to include all atomic classes again (maybe there is way around this + technically we'd probably just use those atomic classes in the JSX code anyway)
+* Compile tailwind styles from several css files is not straight forward – whenever we'd want to use variables or `@apply` syntax in css it would compile to include all atomic classes again (maybe there is way around this + technically we'd probably use those atomic classes in the JSX code instead)

-* Has some new syntax - shortcuts for css, so there is a learning curve (but the syntax is very limited)
+* Has some new syntax - shortcuts for css, so there is a learning curve; but the syntax is very limited and have I mentioned there is a documentation? :)

 * Has a compile step